As filed with the Securities and Exchange Commission on March 28, 2023

 This report presents our Adjusted Gross Profit, Adjusted Gross Profit Margin, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Net Profit, Adjusted Net Profit Margin, Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency, which are non-IFRS financial measures used by management in the evaluation of our performance.
 A non-IFRS financial measure is generally defined as one that purports to measure financial performance but excludes or includes amounts that would not be so adjusted in the most comparable IFRS measure.

-We calculate Adjusted EBITDA as Net Profit, plus net finance costs, income tax expense, depreciation and amortization and (i) stock-based compensation expenses; (ii) consulting expenses related to the initial public offering and corporate reorganization; (iii) government grants related to tax reimbursement in the Chinese subsidiary; (iv) non-cash expenses related to the impairment associated with the discontinuation of certain investments made by Dextra on intangible assets related to digital platforms; and (v) acquisition-related expenses: fair value adjustment on accounts payable for business combination, consulting expenses, and retention packages.
+We calculate Adjusted EBITDA as Net Profit, plus net finance costs, income tax expense, depreciation and amortization and (i) share-based compensation expenses; (ii) government grants related to tax reimbursement in the Chinese subsidiary; (iii) acquisition-related expenses: fair value adjustment on accounts payable for business combination, consulting expenses, and retention packages; and (iv) business restructuring expenses, associated with severance payments made to senior employees from acquired companies.
 We calculate Adjusted EBITDA Margin by dividing Adjusted EBITDA by the Net Revenue of the same period.
 We make these adjustments to isolate our operating results in a given period, in order to verify whether we are being efficient in generating operating profits, or how much of our Net profit is being consumed by operating costs, and how much is reverting to operating profitability.

-We calculate Adjusted Net Profit as Net Profit, adjusted to exclude (i) consulting expenses related to the initial public offering and corporate reorganization; (ii) non-cash expenses related to the impairment associated with the discontinuation of certain investments made by Dextra on intangible assets related to digital platforms; and (iii) acquisition-related expenses: amortization of intangible assets from acquired companies, fair value adjustment on accounts payable for business combination, consulting expenses, and retention packages.
-We calculate Adjusted Net Profit Margin by dividing it by Net Revenue for the same period.
+We calculate Adjusted Net Profit as Net Profit, adjusted to exclude (i) acquisition-related expenses: amortization of intangible assets from acquired companies, fair value adjustment on accounts payable for business combination, consulting expenses, and retention packages; (ii) business restructuring expenses, associated with severance payments made to senior employees from acquired companies; (iii) income tax effects on Non-IFRS adjustments.
+We calculate Adjusted Net Profit Margin by dividing Adjusted Net Profit by Net Revenue for the same period.

-We calculate Net Revenue at Constant Currency and Net Revenue Growth at Constant Currency by translating Net revenue from entities reporting in foreign currencies into Brazilian reais using the comparable foreign currency exchange rates from the prior period.
-For example, the comparable rates in effect for the fiscal year ended December 31, 2021 were used to convert revenue for the fiscal year ended December 31, 2022, rather than the actual exchange rates in effect during the respective period.
+We calculate Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency by translating Net revenue from entities reporting in foreign currencies into Brazilian reais using the comparable foreign currency exchange rates from the prior period.
+For example, the comparable rates in effect for the fiscal year ended December 31, 2022 were used to convert revenue for the fiscal year ended December 31, 2023, rather than the actual exchange rates in effect during the respective period.
+The Net Revenue Increase at Constant Currency considers the percentage growth in relation to the Reported Net Revenue from the previous year.

 We present Adjusted Gross Profit, Adjusted Gross Profit Margin, Adjusted EBITDA, Adjusted EBITDA Margin, Adjusted Net Profit, Adjusted Net Profit Margin, Net Revenue at Constant Currency and Net Revenue Increase at Constant Currency because management uses them in evaluating our performance and we believe these measures provide investors with a supplemental measure of the financial performance of our core operations that facilitates period-to-period comparisons on a consistent basis.

 This report contains data related to economic conditions in the market in which we operate.
 The information contained in this report concerning economic conditions is based on publicly available information from third-party sources that we believe to be reasonable.
-Market data and certain industry forecast data used in this report were obtained from internal reports and studies, where appropriate, as well as estimates, market research, publicly available information (including information available from the United States Securities and Exchange Commission (“SEC”) website) and industry publications, including industry research reports we commissioned from International Data Corporation (“IDC”).
+Market data and certain industry forecast data used in this report were obtained from internal reports and studies, where appropriate, as well as estimates, market research, publicly available information (including information available from the United States Securities and Exchange Commission, or SEC, website) and industry publications, including industry research reports we commissioned from International Data Corporation, or IDC.

 Industry publications, governmental publications and other market sources generally state that the information they include has been obtained from sources believed to be reliable, but that the accuracy and completeness of such information is not guaranteed.
 While we are not aware of any misstatements regarding the market and industry data presented herein, our estimates involve risks and uncertainties and are subject to change based on various factors, including those discussed in the section entitled “Risk Factors.”